miniclassic/freakingmath/README.md

 FREAKING MATH will make you get mad with the simple calculation but total time to calculate is just nearly 1 seconds.
 Touch "Play" to start “FREAKING MATH” now

-Avaiable for test on Googplay : https://play.google.com/store/apps/details?id=vn.pp.freakingadult
+Avaiable for test on Google play : https://play.google.com/store/apps/details?id=vn.pp.freakingadult